mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 No matter how small, logic goes into the model
 ----------------------------------------------

-- Avoid stumbling into the trap of I'll just get the presenter to do this
+- Avoid stumbling into the trap of, "I'll just get the presenter to do this"
-- Just an "if statement" can grow into a whole model in the presenter
+- "Just an if statement" can grow into a whole model in the presenter
-- You'll save when writing your testing in the long-term
+- You'll save time writing testing in the long-term

-It's been said the best developers write the least code, however in this case it works against them.
-That simple if statement which toggles disables a check-box should be in the model.
-Often a simple if statement in the presenter gets some new checks added...etc. till it becomes a hidden model elsewhere.
+It's been said that the best developers write the least code, however in this case it works against them.
+That simple if statement which changes whether a check-box is enabled should be in the model.
+Often a simple if statement in the presenter gets some new checks added...etc. until it becomes a hidden model.

-Suddenly you'll end up having to pry out a model which grew in the presenter taking significantly more time than that first bit of work saved.
+Suddenly you'll end up having to pry out a model from the presenter, taking significantly more time than that first bit of work saved.

 The GUI must map 1:1 to a workflow alg.